About — GNUcode.me

 About

 Hi!
 I'm Joshua Branson.
 I'm a tinker with a passion for libre software.
 GNUcode.me is my journey towards aiding the GNU project.
+I also occassionally write free software.
 Wanna be my friend?
-Send me an email: joshua AT gnucode.me.
+Send me an email: joshua AT dismail DOT me

 My git repositories are available at notabug.org/jbranso.
-You'll find my .emacs.d there, my guix config that runs this site, and the souce code for this site.
+You'll find my emacs' doom's configuration there, my guix config that runs this site, and the souce code for this site.
 It uses Haunt, which is a static site generator!

 I have been uploading some of my hacking videos online.
 You can view them here.
 I've got videos about guile, emacs, guix, etc.

 My irc nick is jab or gnucode.
-I usually hang out in the #guix irc chatroom in libera.chat.
-I'm still on freenode too.
-My freenode nick is joshuaBPMan.
-Feel free to say hello sometime.
+I usually hang out in the #guix or #hurd irc chatroom in libera.chat.

 I am particularly interested in the software below.